kubernetes-sigs/gateway-api/site-src/concepts/security-considerations.md

 ## Avoiding hostname/domain hijacking

-Gateway controllers work to disambiguate and detect conflicts caused by sharing different ports, protocols, etc. between various listeners. (?)
+On Gateway API, it is possible for distinct Routes and ListenerSets to claim the same hostname.

-Generally this conflict resolution works on a first-come, first-served basis, where the first created resource wins in the  conflict management.
+Gateway controllers are responsible for the conflict resolution, that usually works on a first-come, first-served basis, where the first created resource wins in the  conflict management.

-The [hostname definition](../reference/spec.md#httproutespec) is a list, so given the following scenario:
+The [hostname definition](../reference/spec.md#httproutespec) on a Route or on ListenerSet is a list, and given the following scenario:

 * `Gateway` accepts routes from a set of namespaces
 * `HTTPRoute` with name `route1` is created on namespace `ns1`, with `creationTimestamp: 00:00:01`